Hybrid in-beam PET- and Compton prompt-gamma imaging aimed at enhanced proton-range verification

-Tab.~\ref{tab:Config7_PET_Resolution} shows the results obtained from a Gaussian fit of the experimental x-axis distribution of this configuration.
+The quality of the PET image can be quantified from the values listed in Tab.~\ref{tab:Config7_PET_Resolution}.
 The first column indicates the Nylon sample position.
-The second and third columns show the peak positions and widths ($\sigma$).
-The last column contains the widths ($\sigma$) from a Gaussian fit of the MC distribution at the corresponding positions.
+The second and third columns show the peak position from a Gaussian fit and shifts ($\Delta x$) with respect to the expected values.
+The width ($\sigma$) of the experimental distribution is listed in the 4$^{th}$ column, whereas the last column shows the widths ($\sigma$) from a Gaussian fit of the MC distribution.

-These results thus confirm an overall fair agreement between simulation and experiment.
-It is worth to highlight the complementary performance of Compton and PET imaging in terms of detection sensitivity and spatial resolution, which indicates that a smart combination of both approaches in a convenient beam-time structure can result in an overall improvement of the ion-range assessment.
+There is a fair overall agreement between simulation and experiment.
+Sample positions are reconstructed via PET imaging always within a deviation of less than 1~mm.
+Variations in spatial resolutions are also, at most, of 1~mm with respect to expected MC values.